Land of Tigers-Tadoba Tiger Reserve !!

 1. Pickup and Drop from Nagpur to Nagpur by AC Private Car

-2. 02 Nights/03 Days Accommodation at Resort on Twin Sharing Basis in AC Rooms- Zeal Tadoba or equivalent.
+2. 02 Nights/03 Days Accommodation at Resort on Twin Sharing Basis in AC Rooms- Tadoba Tiger Valley or Similar

 3. All Meals at Tadoba National Park

-4. 4 Open Gypsy Safaris in BUFFER Zone
+4. 4 Open Gypsy Safaris in buffer zones with high potential of Tiger cubs sighting

 5. All forest permissions and Guide Charges